kubernetes-sigs/wg-ai-conformance/README.md

 GitHub Project, shifting from the original
 [Google Doc](https://docs.google.com/document/d/1hXoSdh9FEs13Yde8DivCYjjXyxa7j4J8erjZPEGWuzc/edit?tab=t.0).

-Each requirement is tracked as a GitHub issue with the following workflow:
+Each requirement is tracked as a GitHub issue with the following workflow and status label:
-- **Proposed**: Requirements currently under discussion.
-- **Implementable for K8s Release**: Requirements that have been accepted by the working group.
+- **Implementable**: Has been accepted by the working group for a Kubernetes release.
-- **Implemented**: Requirements that have been added to the [cncf/ai-conformance](https://github.com/cncf/ai-conformance) repository.
+- **Implemented**: Has been part of one or more Kubernetes releases in the [cncf/ai-conformance](https://github.com/cncf/ai-conformance) repository and has graduated to MUST.
+Implementation is complete.
+Further changes should be made via new KARs.

 To participate, please comment on the relevant GitHub issues and pull requests.
 Unresolved items will be discussed during the